daehn/switch/README.md

 Run `rake bootstrap` to install all necessary dependencies.

+### Hardware

+I'm using a 433Mhz transmitter like [this](http://www.amazon.com/receiver-Superregeneration-Wireless-Transmitter-Burglar/dp/B008A4UWK6).
+There are several good tutorials online on how to connect the transmitter to a Raspberry pi.
+I also will add a sketch for the connections to this readme soon.

 ### Controlling the switches

 To control a switch you need to pass the id, unit and state of the switch in the request body.
 An example